top of page

 Meanwhile, the Cottages allow for a transition between the childhood of Hailsham to the real world, and it is also a stage where all three of the characters obtain some semblance of freedom not found in Hailsham.
 It is noteworthy to realize that Ishiguro chooses to describe the Cottages as remains of old farmhouses.
 Farms have long been criticized for their exploitation of animals for profit and personal gain, and this setting especially alludes to the students’ similarities to animals being raised for slaughter.
 The Cottages is also when Kathy, Ruth, and Tommy along with other students formally begin exploring sex, in a “grown-up” manner.
 The environment where Kathy remembers having sex is one in freezing rooms, pitch dark, and often under a pile of an assortment of old curtains, carpets, and blankets.
 These conditions relate to the Cottages being placed in old farmhouses, proof that these students have taken to using desperate measures to experience pleasure, essentially becoming products of an inhumane society.

-When describing the recovery centers, Ishiguro specifically notes that everything about the comfortable recovery rooms were done in gleaming white tiles, kept so clean that it almost felt like mirrors that reflected shadowy movement all around.
+When describing the recovery centers, Ishiguro specifically notes that everything about the comfortable recovery rooms was done in gleaming white tiles, kept so clean that it almost felt like mirrors that reflected shadowy movement all around.
 Immediately, this evokes a cold, austere, and sterile feeling that serves to further underscore the restriction of individuality in their world.
 There is also irony in this description because white rooms are commonly associated with psychiatric wards and seclusion rooms.
 “White torture” is also a form of psychological torture involving extreme sensory deprivation resulting in loss of identity; it can be inferred that the same concept is being used in these recovery centers to maintain conformity.
 Even though those in power claim that these centers are designed to be comfortable and promote efficient recovery, the “care” is an illusion, a mere facade for the restrictions that are imposed.

 Set in the isolated mountains of Idaho, Educated is a poignant story recounting Westover’s thirst for knowledge and freedom amidst being raised in a survivalist Mormon family.